tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/config-VM-GCP.md

 ```
 {{% /codeblock %}}

-If you are working with other common deep learning libraries like tensorflow, you could verify it this way:
+If you are working with other common deep learning libraries like `Tensorflow`, you could verify it this way:

 {{% codeblock %}}
 ```python
 import tensorflow as tf

 physical_devices = tf.config.list_physical_devices('GPU')
 if len(physical_devices) > 0:
     print("GPUs ready!")